Loc-Tran/hero.gg/README.md

 ## Heroes filtered using the word shadow, maintaining a stable sort by win rate in ascending order
 ![Heroes filtered using the word shadow, maintaining a stable sort by win rate in ascending order](https://raw.githubusercontent.com/Loc-Tran/hero.gg/master/examples/filter%20by%20name.png)

+Users can sort by ascending and descending by clicking the columns in the table.
+They can also filter by the hero's name to quickly search for the hero that they are looking for.